Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 >[!IMPORTANT]
 > Sometimes it suggest `@heroicons/react/solid` without the size.
 Make sure to add the size `24` to the import, change the import to `@heroicons/react/24/solid`

-- Use the Copilot Chat quick action add the component to a new file `AddPlaneButton.tsx` in the `src/components` folder
+- In the Copilot Chat quick action, click the **Insert at Cursor** button to add the component to the `AddPlaneButton.tsx` file in the `src/components` folder

-- Open `HomePage.tsx` and add the `AddPlaneButton` component below the `Banner` component inside the `PageContent` component
+- Open `/src/components/pages/HomePage.tsx` and add the `AddPlaneButton` component below the `Banner` component inside the `PageContent` component

 ```tsx
 function HomePage() {